 For the economics or mathematics-economics major:

-- Speak to a professor in the department about the selection of a coherent set of electives.
+- Speak to a professor in the department about mapping curricular choices.